csjiangwm/mish-torch/README.md

 # Mish

-This is a PyTorch implementation of the Mish activation by Diganta Misra (https://github.com/digantamisra98/).
+This is a PyTorch implementation of the Mish activation by [Diganta Misra](https://github.com/digantamisra98/).

 ## Performance